Healthplan Spain

 In the event that you are visiting multiple countries, you must apply at the Consulate of the country you will be spending the most time in.

-You have to apply within 90 days of your visit but preferably within 21 days.
+You have to apply within 90 days of your visit but preferably at least 21 days before travel.

 • A bank statement to show that you have sufficient funds to sustain your visit.
 You will need to have at least €100 for each day you intend to visit.

-• A hotel or apartment reservation showing your accommodation for your stay including the address, phone and email.
+• A hotel or apartment reservation showing your accommodation for your stay, including the address, phone number, and email.

 • Round trip airline tickets